KLLC: History

 On January 25, 1982, at midnight, KCBS-FM became KRQR "The Bay Area Rocker", with a hard-edged album-oriented rock (AOR) format, to compete against leading rock station KMEL.
 The first song played under the KRQR call sign was "I'm a Rocker" by Bruce Springsteen.
 KRQR's harder approach helped start a long run as a dominant rock station.

-The year was a busy one for Bay Area rock stations.
+1982 was a busy year for Bay Area rock stations.
 In May of that year, KSFX dropped rock and went to a talk format as KGO-FM.
 A month later, on August 23, KQAK switched to rock as "The Quake".
-And in September, KFOG dropped beautiful music for a more eclectic mix of rock.
+The following month, KFOG dropped beautiful music for a more eclectic mix of rock.
 Even with four AOR stations in San Francisco, in addition to two more in San Jose, KRQR still dominated amidst the stiff competition.
-KQAK was the first to give up, dropped AOR in April 1983.
-The station switched to modern rock.
-KRQR and KFOG competed with the tightly-formatted KMEL, which flipped to CHR in 1984.
+KQAK was the first to give up, dropping AOR for modern rock in April 1983.
+KRQR and KFOG then competed with the tightly-formatted KMEL, which flipped to CHR in 1984.

 KRQR's rock format continued throughout the 1980s and up to 1993, when it moved to more of a classic rock direction.
 By 1995, the hard rock format was in decline across the country, as modern rock was on the rise.
 To combat this, the station evolved back to a more current direction in February 1996.
-However, this failed to turn around ratings, and on June 5, 1996, at 3 PM, KRQR flipped to KLLC, "Alice 97.3," with a Modern AC format.
+However, this failed to turn around ratings; at 3 p.m. on June 5, 1996, KRQR flipped to KLLC, "Alice 97.3," with a Modern AC format.
 The flip to "Alice" made the station one of the first in the U.S. to air the format.
-KLLC gradually evolved into Hot AC in 2010.
+KLLC gradually evolved into Hot AC by 2010.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.